 The URL is simply the internet address of the CentreStack website.
 It is also known as the CentreStack access point or domain name.
 The technicians need to know the URL because it quickly lets them identify whether the application is hosted on Gladinet servers, or on the customer's servers.
 It also allows them to see the CentreStack version and access a couple of internal diagnostics pages if they need to.

 Here is how to find the CentreStack URL:

 The domain name or access point are all the characters (including http:// or https://) until the first folder.

 Here is how to find the product versions:

 Normally, you can get the CentreStack version (aka. build number) from the web portal's login page.

 However, some clients prefer to hide the build number from the login page for enhanced security/anonymity.
 If you don't see the build number on the login page, you can get the build number by right-clicking and inspecting the properties of portal component's DLL file.
 Navigate to the CentreStack installation directory on the server and inspect the DLL's properties of (c:\Program Files (x86)\Gladinet Cloud Entreprise\portal\bin\GladinetPayFlow.dll).
 The CentreStack build is the File Version or Product Version.

-- Desktop Client version
+- Windows Client Version

-The best way to find the Windows Client version is to click on the cloud drive's icon on the bottom-right of the Microsoft Windows task tray, then open the Management Console from the Options Menu.
+The best way to find the Windows Client version is to click on the cloud drive's icon on the bottom-right of the Microsoft Windows task tray.
+Or open the Management Console from the Options Menu.
 On a Mac machine, the cloud drive icon is on the top of the screen, next to the system time.
 Either send us a screenshot of the management console, or copy all the text in the Device Info box.